Does Parkinson’s Make You Short of Breath?

 Dyspnea and respiratory distress are among the noted non-motor symptoms first described in 1817 by James Parkinson in his “Essay on the Shaking Palsy”.
 As it is often stated, Parkinson’s affects each person differently.
 You may not think certain symptoms are related to your Parkinson’s, so remember to keep a list and discuss them with your physician.
 Knowing that certain symptoms, like shortness of breath, can be connected to PD can make them less of a concern.

 A physician should evaluate shortness of breath and any other breathing abnormalities.
 Potential causes of breathing difficulty include heart and lung conditions, which should be ruled out.
 People with PD often see general practitioners for medical care in addition to neurologists.
 It is important for such providers to be aware that PD and associated medications can cause shortness of breath.3

-Contributing causes of shortness of breath
+What causes of shortness of breath?

 People with Parkinson’s may experience varied respiratory symptoms, ranging from shortness of breath without exertion to acute stridor, the sudden onset of high-pitched breathing sounds when taking a breath.
 Dysfunction can be caused by a variety of factors including physiological restrictive changes in the lungs, upper airway obstruction, and response to medications.1,3